tenstorrent/tt-metal/docs/source/get_started/installation.rst

 To be added to the repo, please contact Jasmina or Davor at: jvasiljevic@tenstorrent.com, dcapalija@tenstorrent.com.

-Running TT-Accel on a cloud machine
+Running TT-Metal on a cloud machine
 -----------------------------------

-Run the following commands to set up the TT-Accel project:
+Run the following commands to set up the TT-Metal project:

 ::